French press is a popular coffee brewing device, that’s a versatile option for brewing exceptional hot coffee, teas, and cold brews as well.

 The Design: First French Press is an immersion brewer, its design allows for the coffee to steep in the water for an extended period, resulting in a smooth and rich flavor.

 The Metal Filters: French Press has a built-in filter, which separates the coffee grounds from the liquid, making the process of filtering the coffee very simple.
-There’s no need for paper filters that’ll ultimately create a mess.
+There’s no need for disposable paper filters!

 Convenient: French Press is easy to use and clean, making it a convenient option for making cold brews at home.